Eliav2/how-react-hooks-work/How React hooks works.md

 ```

-we can see that each render cycles comes with update call.
+we can see that each render cycle comes with an update call.

 [code sandbox](https://codesandbox.io/embed/github/Eliav2/how-react-hooks-work/tree/master/?expanddevtools=1&fontsize=14&hidenavigation=1&initialpath=RenderCycle&module=%2Fsrc%2FexampleFiles%2FRenderCycle.jsx&theme=dark)